s5bug/EmpyreanYouExampleMod/README.md

 - `Assets` contains a Unity project where asset bundles be automatically built for loading
 - `Resources` contains files that will be copied to the `dev` directory

-## usage

-Add the `dev` directory as a development path in the Mods menu

 ## important notes

-- The Unity editor can freeze when building the asset bundle: in this case, kill it from Task Manager, delete _all_ Unity-generated files (files you didn't make) except for `.meta` files corresponding to the files you want in any asset bundles, and retry the build
+- The Unity editor can freeze when building the asset bundle: in this case, your `.meta` files are broken, and you will want to delete as many Unity-generated files as you can while keeping the `.meta`s for DLLs containing scripts you reference and assets going into your asset bundles intact
 - Ignore the error about Harmony being a broken Unity plugin
 - A dummy scene and a URP pipeline are required for meshes to render (but should not be part of the asset bundle)
 - Do not name any of your asset bundles `assetbundles`